 Oftentimes, women who undergo a procedure to treat their breast cancer

 , experience a variety of emotions.
 We understand the one thing you shouldn't feel is ashamed of how your breasts look.
-That's why we offer a wide variety of reconstructive
+That's why Mayo Clinic Health System offers a wide variety of reconstructive

 options for restoring the breast or improving contour irregularities following surgery.
 If you had a mastectomy